 We also stopped for a couple of sandwiches at the place where we ended up finding a bathroom, so that took some extra time, too.
 Lesson learned: stay on track, and only stop for food or a bathroom if you can see your destination!

 Are you ready for your own Big Island road trip?
-For more trip planning information, see my Pacific Islands Page!
+For more trip planning information, see my Hawaiian Islands Page!

 Love this post?
 Pin it for later!